esparig/oscar-interlink-integration/README.md

-# oscar-interlink-integration
+# Bridging Cloud and HPC for Scalable Event-driven Processing of AI Workloads
-Bridging Cloud and HPC for Scalable Event-driven Processing of AI Workloads
+In progress...